 Read more

-Capital project: Construction of new sustainable municipal and community buildings
+Capital project: Construction of new sustainable municipal buildings

-Commission and construct a new high-efficiency municipal or community building
+Funding to commission and construct a new high-efficiency, municipal building

 Read more

-Outline the design of a proposed new high-efficiency municipal or community building
+Funding to outline the design of a proposed new high-efficiency municipal building

 Read more